 (Social Security states that if you live until your average life expectancy, your total lifetime benefit should be roughly the same whether you choose to retire at age 62, 66, or 70.)

 Are you married?
 If one spouse has contributed far less to Social Security than the other, the greater-contributing spouse should ideally wait longer to claim benefits -- at least until full retirement age.
 Then if the higher-earning spouse dies first, the survivor can claim the spouse's full benefit.

 For many couples, it pays for the wife to start collecting at 62 and for the husband to wait.
-This is because husbands are likely to die first; when that happens, the widow can collect based on his, typically higher, benefits.
+This is because husbands are likely to die first; when that happens, the widow can collect survivors benefits based on his, typically higher, benefits.
 It's all probability, of course, and changing right along with other societal changes.
-Read more at Nolo's article on how spouses can maximixe their retirement benefits.
+Read more at Nolo's article on how spouses can maximize their retirement benefits.

 What will you do with the money?
 Claiming early benefits makes sense if you need the money for necessities -- though that's also a sign that you're not saving enough, and should, if you're physically able, continue working longer.
 But claiming early benefits simply to augment an already-comfortable annual income doesn't make much sense.
 If you planned to invest the money, your investments would need to earn more than 7% annually to equal what you'd make by delaying benefits until full retirement age.